Good-Ghosting/goodghosting-protocol-v2/README.md

 In this scenario, `cumulativePlayerIndexSum` will be `7`.
 The twist is that player2 early withdrew so `cumulativePlayerIndexSum` became `2`.
 This means that player 1 gets all the interest and rewards earned by the pool accrued during the deposit phase.

 **Accounting for the Waiting Round**
-For hodl pools, i.e where we have 1 deposit segment (1 month) and a longe waiting round(3 months).
+For hodl pools, i.e where we have 1 deposit segment (1 month) and a long waiting round(3 months).
 We need a different accounting mechanism to calculate the interest accrued in the waiting round.

-In V2 we have a new mapping `totalWinnerDepositsPerSegment[segment_no]` which keeps track of all winners deposit amounts.
+In V2 we have a new mapping `totalWinnerDepositsPerSegment[segment_no]` which keeps track of all winners' deposit amounts.
 We also calculate the ratio of the waiting round duration vs. the total game duration, to determine the interest % that was generated during the waiting round.

 The % of the winner interest share during the waiting round phase is calculated by:
 a) calculate how much the player's deposit amount represents compared to the total deposit amount of all winners: